Capacity supply obligation (CSO) bilateral periods allow a resource to arrange bilateral contracts to accomplish the following:

 If the ISO approves the CSO bilateral, the CSO for the capacity-transferring resource will be reduced and the CSO for the capacity-acquiring resource will be increased by the megawatt amount listed in the bilateral for the term specified.

-The ISO will apply the CSO bilateral limitations criteria described in Market Rule 1, III.13.5.1, Capacity Supply Obligation Bilaterals, to each CSO bilateral.
+The ISO will apply the CSO bilateral limitations criteria to each CSO bilateral as described in Market Rule 1, Section III.13.5.1, Capacity Supply Obligation Bilaterals.
 When trying to arrange a CSO bilateral, it is important to be aware of capacity zone limitations.
 CSO bilaterals can be submitted to transfer CSOs between any capacity zones or external interfaces.
 However, the set of CSO bilaterals submitted during a bilateral period must respect all modeled limits.

-If the set of submitted CSO bilaterals violates one or more of the local sourcing requirement (LSR), maximum capacity limit (MCL), or capacity transfer limits (CTL), the CSO bilaterals are evaluated in order of confirmation time to remedy the violations.
+If the set of submitted CSO bilaterals violates one or more of the fixed zonal limits up to the truncation point of the respective sloped zonal demand curve, or capacity transfer limits, the CSO bilaterals are evaluated in order of confirmation time to remedy the violations.
 The violating CSO bilateral is denied, as are all CSO bilaterals with later confirmation times that exacerbate the same constraint.

 Provisional CSO bilaterals allow market participants to enter and confirm CSO bilateral contracts before the actual CSO bilateral submission window opens.
 This provides participants with a place where contracts can be held until the submission window opens.
 When a submission window opens, provisional CSO bilaterals that pass transferring and acquiring limit validations are converted to CSO bilaterals.